javierselva/javierselva.github.io/_drafts/2024-06-06-psum-IJEPA.md

 	Check!!
 DINO Says " As shown experimentally in Appendix, centering prevents one dimension to dominate but encourages collapse to the uniform distribution, while the sharpening has the opposite effect".
 In the MSN paper they claim they are "maximizing entropy", whereas DINO does centering and sharpening: centering makes representations uniform (by subtracting the running mean, salient features will progressively get flattened) whereas sharpening makes them focus on salient features alone (a very low temperature on the softmax will practially put everything to 0 except a few salient features). the balance between the two achieves representations that are different from each other, achieving, I guess, something similar as maximizing entropy: no patterns in representation structure

 The method:
-	- To avoid collapse they use asymetries and condition the prediction on the positions that are requested to be predicted (by using as input the PE learned for that position)
+	- To avoid collapse they use asymetries and condition the prediction on the positions that are requested to be predicted (by using as input the PE learned for that position).
+	- "JEPAs do not seek representations invariant to a set of hand-crafted data augmentations, but instead seek representations that are predictive of each other when conditioned on additional information z"